bhits/common-libraries/common-libraries/i18n-jpa-support/README.md

 ## Prerequisites

-This library expects the dependencies that are listed below to be available in the project that is used in.
+This library expects the dependencies that are listed below to be available in the project within which they are used.
 These dependencies will be transitively available in a typical Spring Boot application with `org.springframework.boot:spring-boot-starter-data-jpa` dependency.

 + `org.springframework:spring-tx`
 + `org.springframework:spring-context`